 - Doesn’t have a clear method for cashing out.

-3 Types of Investment Scams
+Common Investment Scams

 People fall for investment scams because they are presented as once-in-a-lifetime opportunities – simply too good to pass up.
 Sometimes, victims receive a small amount of money that “proves” the investment is legitimate.
 However, what the victims don’t realize is that scammers have a plan to take every penny of it back.
-Here are three common types of investment scams to look out for:
+Here are some common types of investment scams to look out for:

 Scammers ask for an upfront fee, commission, or other expense before you can participate in the investment.
 They claim that the money is necessary to “guarantee your place” or that it will be “paid back later.”
 Once scammers have your money, they will disappear with the cash, and you will be left with nothing.